Angel1-coder/Rock-Paper-Scissors-Lizard-Spock_GAME/README.md

 - `script.js` – Game logic, result handling, and event management.
 - `images/` – Folder with images for each option and game state.
 - `audio/play.mp3` – Optional background music.

+## Testing

+HTML Validation  The index.html file was tested using the W3C HTML Validator.
+No major errors or warnings.
+All tags are properly closed and semantic structure is used.

+CSS Validation The style.css file was tested with the W3C CSS Validator (Jigsaw).
+No errors.
+CSS passes with proper syntax and best practices.

+JavaScript Linting JavaScript (script.js) was checked using JSHint.
+Code passed with no significant issues.
+Functions are logically structured and readable.

 ## Customization and Future Improvements